Sillyxph/Multiplayer-optimization/README_en.md

 ## Install

-There are three formats of this modpack : "Modrinth" , "Curseforge" , "MultiMC".
+There are two formats of this modpack : "Modrinth" , "Curseforge".

-"MultiMC" is suggested.
+Or you kan download this repositorie.

 ## To do